-Political economy, labor, class, platform capitalism, technology, historical sociology, social theory.
+Political economy, labor, class, digital sociology, digital methodologies, science and technology, critical theory.

 Sean Doody is a doctoral student of sociology at George Mason University who studies political economy, technology, and right-wing radicalism.
-He is a recipient of the Provost's Presidential Scholarship, and works as a Graduate Research Assistant at the Center for Social Science Research (CSSR), the Institute for Immigration Research (IIR), and the Digital Scholarship Center (DiSC).
+He is a recipient of the Provost's Presidential Scholarship, and works as a Graduate Research Assistant at the Center for Social Science Research (CSSR) and the Digital Scholarship Center (DiSC).

 His research has been published in Sociology Compass, presented at scholarly conferences, and featured in an academic encyclopedia detailing the challenges facing the American working class in the twenty-first century.

-My dissertation studies how different radical right-wing tendencies utilize the internet, technology, and digital media to disseminate their political messages, with a focus on the role that “myth” plays in legitimating political practices that sustain deeply unequal social relations (e.g., a renewed social Darwinism, the re-naturalization of gender, meritocratic fundamentalism, etc.).
+My dissertation studies how different radical right-wing tendencies utilize the internet, technology, and digital media to disseminate their political messages, with a focus on the contradictory roles that "myth" and "rationality" play in constructing inegalitarian political imaginaries.
+These tendencies present substantial ethical, social, and political challenges to those committed to egalitarian social futures.

-Other ongoing projects include studies in value-form theory, anti-work politics, and debates about emancipatory social change, particularly around issues of political mobilization, universal basic income, and the appropriate role of technology in the mitigation of social suffering.
+Other ongoing projects include studies in value-form theory, anti-work politics, and debates about emancipatory social change, particularly around issues of political mobilization, universal basic income, and the promises and perils of technological remedies to social suffering.

 My past work focused on how a renewed idealization of entrepreneurship, spearheaded by the rise of Silicon Valley, has permeated cultural discourses and changed the way we relate to the world of work.
 This is especially true for nonstandard and contingent workers who, under the influence of the "culture of entrepreneurship," are compelled to reimagine the risks of their precarity as an empowering and libertine entrepreneurial adventure.